isabella232/aspnet-mailboxsync-sample/MailboxSync/README.md

     ```
     - For the **ida:PageSize** key, replace *15* with the value you want to paginate with

-4. Make sure that the ngrok console is still running, then press F5 to build and run the solution in debug mode.
+1. Make sure that the ngrok console is still running, then press F5 to build and run the solution in debug mode.
     > **Note:** If you get errors while installing packages, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root drive resolves this issue.

-## How to use the app
+## Run the app

 1. Sign in with your work or school account.

 1. Consent to the **Read your mail** and **Sign you in and read your profile** permissions.